LA-cmd-prompt/Privacy-by-Design/README.md

 # Privacy by Design – HealthTrack App

 ## Introduction
-This document demonstrates how **Privacy by Design (PbD)** is applied to the fictional **HealthTrack App**, a Canadian mobile fitness and diet tracker.
+ **Privacy by Design (PbD)** is applied to the fictional **HealthTrack App**, a Canadian mobile fitness and diet tracker.
 Since HealthTrack processes **personal health information** (sensitive data under PIPEDA), PbD principles must be embedded at every stage of the product lifecycle.

 ---